Body mass index (BMI) is a formula that computes an individual's weight and height to determine their body size.

 Obesity is widespread.
 According to the CDC, in the years between 2017 and 2018, 42.4 per cent of Americans aged 20 and older were obese.

-The association between BMI and body fat can be influenced by variables like age, sex, ethnicity, and muscle mass, according to the CDC Trusted Source.
+BMI isn't everything, though.
+Its limitations as a metric are numerous.
+The association between BMI and body fat can be influenced by variables like age, sex, ethnicity, and muscle mass, according to the CDC.
 Additionally, the BMI makes no distinction between extra fat, muscle mass, or bone density and offers no insight into how fat is distributed among people.

 Despite these drawbacks, BMI is still frequently employed as a tool for determining body size.